Rick-AB/Weather_Mobile_App/README.md

 Coroutines for handling network request on background thread.
 Glide for image caching and loading.

 **Features**
-Filter cities by name
+Filter cities by name.
-Sort cities by name ascending or descending order
+Sort cities by name ascending or descending order.
 Sort cities by temperature ascending or descending order.

 <img src="Screenshot_20211010-184623_Weather App.jpg" height=500/>